El Paredón Surf Guide

 Where to Surf in El Paredón

 Like the other breaks in Guatemala, the best spot to surf is right at the mouth of the river.
 During the summer months with a southern swell, it can really pump here with some long and clean rights.
-In the winter, you’ll still find rights here, but much smaller and likely to be more peaky.
+In the winter, you’ll still find rights here, but much smaller.
+The waves here are generally smaller than the waves in town, but you can get much longer rides.
+I found it to be best in the early morning with offshore wind.

 • Crowds - Rarely